cpviolator/generic-GPU-project/README.md

 GENERIC GPU PROJECT (GGP) is a library for performing calculations on graphics processing units (GPUs), leveraging NVIDIA's CUDA platform, as well as support for AMD, INTEL, and CPU architectures.
-It is a 'pruned' version of the [QUDA library] (https://github.com/lattice/quda) which itself is a highly optimised library for lattice gauge theory computations, capable of running accross different architectures.
+It is a 'pruned' version of the [QUDA library](https://github.com/lattice/quda) which itself is a highly optimised library for lattice gauge theory computations, capable of running accross different architectures.

-At this development stage we reatil the QUDA, Quda, and quda naming conventions in the code so that we may track any future addition to the QUDA library and integerate with ease.
+At this development stage we reatain the QUDA, Quda, and quda naming conventions in the code so that we may track any future addition to the QUDA library and integerate with ease.
 This may change at a future date.